zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

 If multiple entries with the same primary key are written to the Fluss primary key table, only the last entry will be retained.

-For [Partitioned PrimaryKey Table](table-design/data-distribution/partitioning.md), the primary key must contain the partition key.
+For [Partitioned Primary Key Table](table-design/data-distribution/partitioning.md), the primary key must contain the partition key.

 ## Bucket Assigning

 For primary key tables, Fluss always determines which bucket the data belongs to based on the hash value of the bucket key (It must be a subset of the primary keys excluding partition keys of the primary key table) for each record.
-If the bucket key is not specified, the bucket key will used as the primary key (excluding the partition key).
+If the bucket key is not specified, the bucket key will be used as the primary key (excluding the partition key).
 Data with the same hash value will be distributed to the same bucket.

 ## Partial Update